-In appropriate circumstances, a Norwich Pharmacal order can be combined with a "gag order" which prevents the subject of the order from disclosing to its client that it has been ordered to provide information.
+Where justified, a Norwich Pharmacal order can be combined with a "gag order" which prevents the subject of the order from disclosing to its client that it has been ordered to provide information.
 This can be important, to avoid tipping off the wrongdoer and reduce the risk of the wrongdoer destroying evidence or dissipating assets.